Vidhyambika/Medical-Image-Security-and-Anomaly-Detection-/README.md

-# Medical Image Security and Anomaly Detection
+# Medical Image Security and Anomaly Detection - PG Final Year Project

-PG Final Year Project
+## PHASE 1:
 For 2D Medical Image Security,
 I built the following 7 novel Hybrid encryption algorithms and the encryption time taken for 1 image by each algorithm is as follows: